- Determine what information your form will collect.

 - Create the template files you will use.
 To format emails these will be the admin.message and/or visitor.message.
 To format web page output, you will create an output.template file.

-- Use FTP to upload the templates into your form directory.
+- Use SFTP (Secure FTP) to upload the templates into your form directory.
 Make sure also that you include a “form_location” hidden tag in your form and re-upload it if you haven’t already done so.

 - You will need to create an output directory and activate your directory in order to have your form write to a web page or datafile.
 You can do this before or after creating the actual files in the directory.
-For departmental sites you will need to send us a request to do this for you.
+You will need to send us a request to do this for you.
 We will usually process these requests within one business day.
-Individuals on people.bu.edu will activate their own directories using the acledit command from ACS.
-Refer to the directory activation page.

 - Finally, make any revisions to your form fields and the page layout and design before you link to the page.
 Submitting several test forms and looking at the email or web page output can help you refine your forms so they are both easier to use and collecting the appropriate information from the visitor.
 This final stage is obviously more important for large forms gathering lots of highly specific data, and less crucial for informal guestbooks.